solacese/tls-enabled-dmr-helper-functions/README.md

 `create_channel <host> <local-msg-vpn> <remote-cluster> <remote-msg-vpn>`

-This function uses the provided host to send commands via SEMP (Solace Element Management Protocol) to create a channel between the provided local-msg-vpn and the provided remote-msg-vpn on the provided remote-cluster.
+This function uses the provided host to send commands via SEMP (Solace Element Management Protocol) to create a channel between the provided local message vpn and the provided remote message vpn on the provided remote cluster.

 ### Example Scripts